Aniketpagare1/Page-Rank-Algorithm/README.md

 - The PageRank algorithm was originally developed by Larry Page and Sergey Brin.
 - This implementation is adapted for educational purposes.

-This version of the `README.md` file features clear headings, bullet points, and examples to make it user-friendly and visually appealing.